 The festival to laugh at: COMEDY FESTIVAL

-Tickle your funny bone at the New Zealand International Comedy Festival held across venues in Auckland, Wellington and some regional cities from 26 April-20 May 2018 and featuring stand up, sketch, improv, theatre and musical comedy.
+Tickle your funny bone at the New Zealand International Comedy Festival held across venues in Auckland, Wellington and some regional cities from 2-26 May 2019 and featuring stand up, sketch, improv, theatre and musical comedy.

 Central North Island

 It’s a curious thing when yoga gurus get top billing alongside musical acts like the Black Seeds, but the Wanderlust festival does things a little differently.
 The popular international wellbeing festival is running in Great Lake Taupo area from 30 June 2018 and features a blend of yoga, music, meditation, workshops, hikes and inspiring lectures.
 Expect everything from medicinal native plant hikes to interpretive dance classes.

 The festival for wild childs: RHYTHM AND VINES